mdippery/dotfiles/zsh/README.md

-In general, though, environment variables should be set in `.zshenv`, other settings (aliases, functions) in `.zshrc`, and then `.zlogin` can be used to show a friendly message when logging in -- except on Linux, where that should be done in `.zshrc`.
+In general, though, environment variables should be set in `.zshenv`, other settings (aliases, functions) in `.zshrc`, and then `.zlogin` can be used to show a friendly message when logging in—except on Linux, where that should be done in `.zshrc`.